 2013 Door Between Either an Or (curated by Marlie Mul and Judith Hopf), Kunstverein München

-2015 Sir John Cass Faculty of Arts / London Metropolitan University – artist talk
+2015 Sir John Cass Faculty of Art, Architecture and Design, London Metropolitan University

-2014 Goethe-Institute Dublin / Irish Museum of Modern Art – artist talk
+2014 IMMA Irish Museum of Modern Art / Goethe-Institute Dublin

-2013 Office fédéral de la culture de Lausanne / « Post Digital Cultures Symposium » – artist talk
+2013 Office fédéral de la culture, Post Digital Cultures Conference, Lausanne

 Residencies